-Not only taste, but also see and literally … put your hands in the dough.
-First stop for a laboratory of IGP Matera’s bread at the bakery Il Forno di Gennaro by Perrone family, followed by a tasting of several salty and sweet baked products washed down by the finest local wines, in particular the Matera’s Primitivo DOC; it continues with a visit and cheese tasting at the dairy Methera by Maggiore family to end visiting the Moom, Matera olive oil Museum, with a final tasting of the olive oil produced in the oil mill San Francesco by Montemurro family.
+Not only taste, but also see and literally ... put your hands in the dough.
+First stop for a workshop of IGP Matera's bread at the bakery Il Forno di Gennaro by Perrone family, followed by a tasting of several salty and sweet baked products; it cotinues with a visit to an old wine cellar in the Sassi, duga out into the rock in the '600 and recoverd by the Radino Family to let you enjoy the finest local DOC wines; it ends up visiting the Moom (Matera olive oil Museum) with a final tasting of extra virgin olivoe oil produced in the oil mill San Francesco by the Montemurro family.

 Il Forno di Gennaro

 Il Forno di Gennaro by Patrizia and Sabrina Perrone is a bakery created by their father (Gennaro, in fact) in 1960, by the fourth generation of bakers because their great-grandfather and grandfather ran a furnace in the Sassi.

 An ancient 17th century cellar, carved out of the rock of the Sassi and expertly recovered by the Radino family to make guests experience an all-encompassing experience, where wine is the protagonist.

 MooM, Matera olive oil Museum